wbazant/markerAlignmentsPaper/paper.md

 The tool is implemented in Python.
 It uses the `pysam` module to read alignment files, a `sqlite3` database to store alignments and build reports, and the MCL algorithm to convert pairwise similarities of markers and taxa into cluster assignments [@van2012using].

 We have also developed a Nextflow workflow, `wbazant/marker-alignments-nextflow`, which bundles file download, a run of `bowtie2` set up to produce multiple alignments per read, and processing the alignments.
-For processing MicrobiomeDB data, we have settled on a set of parameters equivalent to the following procedure:

-*Step 1.
-(Filter alignments on length)*

-Keep alignments that are at least 60 bases long regardless of their MAPQ.

-*Step 2.
-(Marker clusters)*

-For each taxon, classify each marker as "at least average" or "below average" based on identity in its marker cluster.
-Reject taxa for which half or more of the markers are below average.

-*Step 3.
-(Taxon clusters)*

-Assign clusters to remaining taxa based on shared queries.

-*Step 4.
-(Unambiguous hits)*

-Return taxa which have at least two different reads aligned to at least two markers, and average alignment identity of at least 97%.

-*Step 5.
-(Strong ambiguous hits)*

-For each taxon cluster with no unambiguous hits that has least four markers and eight reads, join names of taxa in the cluster, prepend "?", and report as one result.

 ### Our data